 Then, Iraqi dictator Saddam Hussein, coming off the better part of a decade of fruitless war with Iran, and deeply in debt to his rich neighbours in Kuwait, had one of his bellicose bright ideas.
 Why pay them back, when he could conquer them, murder them, and take their oil instead?
 It’s now known that this apparently nutty scheme was at least partly encouraged by mixed messages he was getting from the local American diplomatic corps, but in the main, it appears he thought he could pull off this breathtaking smash-and-grab because he assumed America was timid, afraid of casualties, and spooked into military paralysis by the experience in Vietnam.
 He was sure of it, and made his move.
 It went well for a bit.
 Sitting there in Kuwait, which his armies took easily, there really wasn’t much to stop him from grabbing Saudi Arabia too, putting him in charge not only of the holiest sites in Islam, but an unholy crapload of oil to boot – if he pulled that off he’d be sitting on something like 40% of the world’s proven oil reserves, between his own fields in Iraq and the ones he stole from Kuwait and the House of Saud.
 Surely he toyed with the idea.

 This would have been a geopolitical nightmare of epic scale.
 Many Americans at the time protested that oil wasn’t worth American blood; this was, sad to say, deeply, fundamentally wrong.
 Noble, but wrong.
 The economic mastery of the industrialized world was at stake.
-The prospect loomed that a butchering, curiously Stalinist dictator would soon have his boot on the Western World’s throat.
+The prospect loomed that a butchering and terrifyingly Stalinist dictator would soon have his boot on the Western World’s throat.
 Over that, you fight.